bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

 * **MVP Scope:** Focus on Epics 1-5 defined herein.
 The architecture should support these MVP features while providing a scalable foundation.

 Please engage the user in your "Create Architecture" task, review this PRD thoroughly (especially "Functional Requirements," "Non-Functional Requirements," "Technical Assumptions," and the "User Interaction and Design Goals"), and collaboratively design the system architecture for Konmashi.

+## Brand Management & Onboarding (Update)

+- All brand management is now handled via the Manage Brands dashboard (`/dashboard/brands`).
+- Users can add, edit, and manage multiple brands per team, with inline Brand Identity setup and editing.
+- Onboarding now redirects to Manage Brands if any brands exist; the Brand Setup page is only shown for first-time onboarding.
+- This supports agencies, multi-brand teams, and solo users alike.
+- Per-brand access control is supported via BrandMembership.